 Look closer, some details may have escaped you.
 The finesse of the details, the magic of a childish world and the scenes of daily life are the intriguing elements of the art of paper cutting.

-To enable you to learn more, craftsmen open their workshops in order to pass on their passion or even to provide lessons in this historic but very much alive tradition.
+To discover the fascinating works made of cut paper, craftsmen open their workshops in order to pass on their passion or even to provide lessons in this historic but very much alive tradition.

 Paper cutting, an art to discover!